Spelling

 The spelling curriculum at Sleights will be implemented across:

 • Daily phonic sessions across the Early Years Foundation Stage and Key Stage One.
 Sessions will include opportunities to revisit and review, teach, practise and apply.
+This work is delivered through the Little Wandle Phonics Programme (EYFS and Year 1).

 Statement of Spelling Impact